Mincarlo (trawler)

 Mincarlo is the last surviving sidewinder fishing trawler of the Lowestoft fishing fleet.
 She is also the last surviving fishing vessel built in Lowestoft, with an engine made in the town.

 Construction

 The Mincarlo was built in the Brooke Marine yards in the Suffolk town of Lowestoft. in 1961.
 She was one of three sister ships built for W.H.
-Podd Ltd. The other two ships were called Bryher and Rosevear, and along with Mincarlo were named by the Podd family after small islands which make up part of the Isles of Scilly of the Cornish coast.
+Podd Ltd. The other two ships were called Bryher and Rosevear, and along with Mincarlo were named by the Podd family after small islands which make up part of the Isles of Scilly off the Cornish coast.
 Each of the vessels cost £75,600.

 Sidewinder trawling method

 The Mincarlo was the type of trawler known as a sidewinder or side trawler.
 On sidewinders, the trawl nets are deployed over the side with the trawl warps passed through blocks suspended from two gallows.
 These gallows were forward and aft, on the starboard side of the Mincarlo.
 The fishing gear consisted of two otter trawls each of which was fitted with otter boards.
 Otter boards are positioned in such a way that the hydrodynamic forces acting on them when the net is towed along the seabed push the boards outwards to keep the mouth of the net open.
 The nets were attached to heavy duty ground ropes, 40 ft long, which held the nets on the seabed and ticked up any fish lying on or below the sand.
 Until the late sixties, sidewinders were the most common deep sea boat used in North Atlantic fisheries.
 They were used for a longer period than other types of trawler.